 During the first half of 2017, the monetary policy measures adopted by the Central Bank were oriented towards a more neutral stance.
 In March 2017, the Central Bank increased the MPR to 5.75% per annum, after taking into account the risks of higher inflation in the first quarter of the year.
 However, the upward trend in inflation forecasts, the interest rates hikes by the U.S. Federal Reserve and the stabilization of crude oil prices at the beginning of the second quarter resulted in a negative domestic demand shock, which led to core inflation falling below the target range, on an annualized basis, in June and July.
 Accordingly, the Central Bank adopted an expansionary monetary policy stance in the second half of the year.
 In July 2017, the Central Bank decreased the MPR to 5.25% per annum, which remained unchanged for the remainder of 2017.
 Additionally, the legal reserve requirement was reduced by 2.2%, with the aim of making credit financing more readily available to the productive sectors of the economy.
 Headline inflation in 2017 was 4.20% year-over-year, reaching a level close to the central value of the target range of 3.0% to 5.0%.
-In line with the more flexible monetary conditions, both the weighted average lending interest rate and the weighted average interest rate paid on deposits recorded downward trends, reaching 11.15% and 5.01%, respectively, as of December 31, 2017.
-The financial intermediation margin, which is the difference between the interest rate for deposits and the lending interest rate, was 6.14% at the end of 2017.
+In line with the more flexible monetary conditions, both the weighted average lending interest rate and the weighted average interest rate paid on deposits recorded downward trends, reaching 11.15% and 5.01% per annum, respectively, as of December 31, 2017.
+The financial intermediation margin was 6.14% at the end of 2017.
 In this regard, loans to the private sector in local currency grew to DOP784.7 billion or 12.0% year-over-year in 2017, which represented an increase of DOP83.9 billion compared to 2016.

-During the first half of 2018, the Central Bank maintained the MPR at 5.25%.
+During the first half of 2018, the Central Bank maintained the MPR at 5.25% per annum.
 However, in July 2018, the Central Bank increased the MPR to 5.50% per annum, after taking into account the inflationary pressures that emerged in the second quarter of the year, especially from an economic growth above what was projected in the 2018 Budget and rising oil prices.
 The MPR remained unchanged for the remainder of 2018.
 As a result of the aforementioned monetary policy measures, inflation remained within the Central Bank's target range, on an annualized basis, during the ten-month period ended October 30, 2018.
 However, the inflation rate fell below the Central Bank's target range, standing at 2.37% on November 30, 2018 and 1.17% on December 31, 2018, due to a temporary decline in domestic food prices and lower energy prices in light of a decrease in international oil prices.
 Headline inflation in 2018 was 1.17% year-over-year, reflecting tighter financial conditions.
-The weighted average lending interest rate and the weighted average interest rate paid on deposits reached 12.06% and 7.44%, respectively, as of December 31, 2018.
-The financial intermediation margin, which is the difference between the interest rate for deposits and the lending interest rate, was 4.62% at the end of 2018.
+The weighted average lending interest rate and the weighted average interest rate paid on deposits reached 12.06% and 7.44% per annum, respectively, as of December 31, 2018.
+The financial intermediation margin was 4.62% at the end of 2018.
 In this regard, loans to the private sector in local currency grew to DOP869.4 billion or 10.8% year-over-year in 2018, which represented an increase of DOP84.6 billion compared to 2017.